Valley of Tears: First day

 At 13:55, while Nafshi's sector came under a heavy artillery barrage, several soldiers along the Purple Line reported that the Syrians were removing the camouflage nets from their tanks and artillery.
-Ben Shoham ordered his battalion commanders, Nafshi and Oded Erez, to deploy their nearly seventy Centurion tanks in prepared battle positions.
+Ben Shoham ordered his battalion commanders, Nafshi and Oded Erez, to deploy their nearly 70 Centurion tanks in prepared battle positions.
 Nafshi was at Kuneitra when the order came to deploy his platoons and move his headquarters somewhere safer.
 He immediately ordered his troops to leave the town, and the tanks to advance while the soft vehicles fell back.
 Erez's 53rd Battalion was moved to the southern Golan.
 One of Nafshi's platoons of three tanks was near the Wassett crossroads when Syrian jets attacked Tel Abu Nida.
 When the jets departed, the crews began moving to the bunker line.
-After one kilometre, they came under large-caliber artillery fire.
-Before 14:00, Nafshi reported to his brigade headquarters that his battalion was ready for combat and was manning the Booster ridge.
+After one kilometre, they came under large-calibre artillery fire.
+Before 14:00, Nafshi reported to his brigade headquarters that his battalion was ready for combat and was manning the Booster Ridge.

 The Syrian 85th Infantry Brigade assault column reached the Israeli anti-tank ditch before its officers noticed that the engineers were not in the vanguard.
 They decided to dismount tank crewmen and mechanized infantrymen and rush them on foot to improvise crossings.
 This halted the attack in full Israeli view and exposed the men to Israeli fire.
 Nafshi ordered his men to destroy the bridging tanks.
 During the afternoon the Israelis destroyed most of the Syrian bridging tanks within sight, putting them out of action with shots fired at a range of 1.8 km.
 Only two of the bridging tanks managed to reach the anti-tank ditch north of A3.
 The Syrians threw two bridges and a company of ten tanks crossed the ditch.
 The Israeli Air Force (IAF) was called into action, but many planes were shot down.